 Now, banks prefer CRR when it is low because they need to maintain the specified ratio of funds with RBI without earning any interest on the reserved fund that means the money is kept for free.

-The increased CRR rate means that banks have low lending capacity in terms of funds.
+The increased CRR rate means that banks have a low lending capacity in terms of funds.
 Consequently, banks would like to open more deposit accounts.
 Also, Banks will increase the interest rate which will discourage borrowers from applying for loans because high-interest rates indicate higher loan expenses.

 If any depositor has invested in bank stocks, then increased CRR rate indicates that their bank will have lower margins.

-Similarly, when CRR rate is low, banks have more money to invest in other businesses this reduces the interest rates charged on loans.
+Similarly, when the CRR rate is low, banks have more money to invest in other businesses this reduces the interest rates charged on loans.